 The Outreach Department works hard to ensure that applicants around the world are able to access the opportunities UoPeople offers to study online, accredited and tuition-free.
-The Outreach Office can be reached at outreach@uopeople.edu for the English programs and outreach@ar.uopeople.edu for the Arabic Division.
+The Outreach Office canbe reached at outreach@uopeople.edu for the English programs and outreach@ar.uopeople.edu for the Arabic programs.